Laser and Other Light-based Treatments

 Laser resurfacing removes the outer layers of the skin by heat, usually with a CO2 (carbon dioxide) laser.
-It is as effective as the strongest peel (phenol), but causes less color change.
 A milder laser resurfacing is obtained with the Erbium laser.

 Intense Pulsed Light (IPL) is a very powerful pulse of light, tuned to be absorbed by brown pigment or blood vessels.
 It is very useful for treating brown and red discolorations.
 At higher power, it will also give a light peel.

-Fine wrinkles are usually best treated by a peel or laser.
+Fine wrinkles are usually best treated by stimulating the deeper layers of the skin with energy.
 (A facelift is needed for the deeper wrinkles and sagging of the skin that occur with aging.)
-Sometimes both procedures are needed, then the chemical peel is done six weeks to six months after the face lift surgery.
+Sometimes both procedures are needed, then I do the skin treatment six weeks to six months after the face lift surgery.

-Fair skinned people with sun damage are the commonest candidates for a peel.
+Fair skinned people with sun damage are the commonest candidates for IPL.
 Darker skinned people may also benefit when skin damage has resulted in uneven pigmentation.

-Fractional laser and TCA peels can be used on the neck with only a low risk of scarring.
-The CO2 laser carries a higher risk of scarring if used on the neck, and scarring can also be a problem with the Erbium laser.
+Fractional laser can be used on the neck with only a low risk of scarring.
+The CO2 laser carries a higher risk of scarring if used on the neck, and scarring can also be a problem with the Erbium laser used for resurfacing.

 What to expect

-Fractional laser is very popular because it is the fastest recovery of any of the major skin treatments.
-I usually use a combination of local anesthetic gel and local anesthesia nerve blocks for fractional laser.
+Fractional laser is becoming less popular because there is a significant recovery compared to RF microneedling.
+The results of a single treatment are approximately equivalent to 3 RF treatments, so it is still appropriate when combined with other treatments with a recovery period.
+I usually use either a combination of local anesthetic gel and local anesthesia nerve blocks or general anesthesia for fractional laser.
 It creates a fine pattern of dots on the skin.
 Sometimes there is a little bleeding from these dots in the first few hours after treatment.
 After that a little clear fluid oozes from the dots for 2 or 3 days, and the skin is pink.
-At 5 to 7 days, most patients can resume makeup and normal activity.
+At 7 to 10 days, most patients can resume makeup and normal activity.

 Remaining pinkness is usually gone in another week, but can be concealed with makeup until then.
 Because the fractional laser stimulates collagen production in the deeper layers of the skin, it typically takes 6 to 8 weeks to see maximum correction.